“Allow us to introduce ourselves…”

 - We believe that human life begins at conception and God recognizes the preborn child as a person.

 - We believe that children essentially belong to God, though he has entrusted them to parents.
-It is the Lord’s command, and therefore a solemn duty, that families train their children in a godly environment with instruction that is Bible-centred.
+It is the Lord’s command, and therefore a solemn duty, that families train their children in a godly environment with instruction that is Bible-centered.
 We believe, therefore, that the church is obliged to support its families by providing Christian educational ministries.

 - We believe that, according to Scripture, God has given authority to both the church and the family to discipline its own members, in order to discourage the spread of unrighteousness and to encourage righteousness.
 Within the context of the church and its ministries, the assessment of behavior as being contrary to the Bible’s standards and values, and the determination of consequences to be imposed as a result of such behavior are entirely at the discretion of the governing elders of the church.